angadhn/MySite/_notes/ISS Connectors.md

 published: 2024-12-21
 tags: [space stations]
 ---
-In an [[ISS assembly animation|earlier post, I linked to Jared Owen's excellent video on space stations]] and that I would follow up with a summary of his chapter on docking ports.
+In an [[TheSiteRepo/_notes/ISS assembly animation|earlier post, I linked to Jared Owen's excellent video on space stations]] and that I would follow up with a summary of his chapter on docking ports.

 {% marginfigure 'fig-iss-segs' 'assets/OldSite/ISS_Two_Segments.png' 'The ISS has two segments.' %}